AztecProtocol/aztec-packages/docs/docs/developers/getting_started/aztecnr-getting-started.md

 Once the extension is installed, check your nargo binary by hovering over `Nargo` in the status bar on the bottom right of the application window.
 Click to choose the path to `aztec-nargo` (or regular `nargo`, if you have that installed).

-:::tip
-To specify a custom nargo executable, go to the VSCode settings and search for "noir", or click extension settings on the `noir-lang` LSP plugin.
-Update the `Noir: Nargo Path` field to point to your desired `aztec-nargo` executable.
-:::tip

 You can print the path of your `aztec-nargo` executable by running:

 ```bash
 which aztec-nargo
 ```

+To specify a custom nargo executable, go to the VSCode settings and search for "noir", or click extension settings on the `noir-lang` LSP plugin.
+Update the `Noir: Nargo Path` field to point to your desired `aztec-nargo` executable.

 ## What's next?